 What is the deadline to complete fellowship projects?

 We will work with fellowship recipients to set appropriate deadlines for publishing their work.

 How is this fellowship program being funded?

-The EWA Reporting Fellowship program is supported in part by grants from the Bill & Melinda Gates Foundation, Carnegie Corporation of New York, Joyce Foundation, Kresge Foundation, Nellie Mae Education Foundation, and the William & Flora Hewlett Foundation.
+The EWA Reporting Fellowship program is supported in part by grants from the Ascendium Education Group, Bill & Melinda Gates Foundation, Carnegie Corporation of New York, Funders for Adolescent Science Translation (FAST), Joyce Foundation, Kresge Foundation, Lumina Foundation, Pritzker Children’s Initiative, and Walton Family Foundation.